chriscareycode/cosmic-unicorn/cosmic-doom-guy/README.md

 ## Upload the files to your pico

-- Create the folder "doom-guy" to hold the image file
-- Upload doom-guy.jpg to the "doom-guy" folder.
+- Upload doom-guy.jpg to the root of your pico.
 - Upload doom.guy.py to the root of your pico.

-"doom-guy-photo-400.jpg" is not needed for this script to run.
-This file is a screenshot for the README.
+"screenshot" folder is not needed for this script to run.

 ## Run the file